Defining traffic filters help you to get leads you're interested in without defining custom feeds.

 - get only visits from your target market region (countries)

-- exclude visits to your blog, jobs page or your website's B2C section
+- include only visits to your website's B2B section

 - exclude visits to a specific domain - e.g. existing customers signing into your intranet